LEGO: The Hobbit Mac Review

 - Processor: 1.8 GHz

 - Hard Drive: 10 GB available space

 - Additional Notes: The following graphics cards are not supported: ATI X1xxx series, ATI HD2xxx series, Intel GMA series, Intel HD3000, NVIDIA 7xxx series, NVIDIA 8xxx series, NVIDIA 9400 and NVIDIA 320M.
-This game is not currently supported on volumes formatted as Mac OS Extended (Case Sensitive).

 The biggest problem I had with the game was the lack of originality compared to other LEGO games.
 Granted, Warner Bros did what they always do and stuck to their standard formula.
 If it ain't broke, why fix it I guess.

 The best part of any LEGO game is the fact that anyone, regardless of age or gender, can grab a controller and enjoy smashing blocks and completing quests.
 LEGO: The Hobbit is no different and in many ways already set up with the source material as a group quest line.

 Overall, it’s good for family/friendly fun, but it can sometimes feel too casual, lacking enough staying power for more after the first run through.